Day to Day

 Resources required for such autism therapy programmes will be identified at point of admission to the service and be subject to frequent monitor and review in the best interests of the individual concerned.

-While it is intended that activities will be provided off site in direct community settings and make use of local facilities and resources, The Breightmet Centre has its own distinct Autism Therapy and Activity Suite providing access to a range of activity areas including gym, multi-faith room, ADL kitchen and additional Occupational Therapy and Speech and Language Therapy Rooms.
+While activities are provided off site in direct community settings and make use of local facilities and resources, The Breightmet Centre has its own distinct Autism Therapy and Activity Suite providing access to a range of activity areas including sensory room, multi-faith room, ADL kitchen and additional Occupational Therapy and Speech and Language Therapy Rooms.

 This area is designated specifically to those people who due to the complexity of their illness may not be ready or immediately able to access community based facilities or require specific and more intensive support, development and training to enable them to do so.